Object Detection with YOLOv5 on Bacalhau

 Using custom Images as an input

 Now let's use some custom images.
-First you will need to ingest your images onto IPFS/Filecoin.
-For more information about how to do that see the ingestion section of the getting started guide.
+First, you will need to ingest your images onto IPFS/Filecoin.
+For more information about how to do that see the data ingestion section.

 This example will use the Cyclist Dataset for Object Detection | Kaggle dataset.